 In accordance with RSA 91-A, the Conservation Commission prepares written minutes of all Conservation Commission meetings within 5 business days of the meeting.
 The minutes are unofficial until adopted by the Conservation Commission at their next regularly scheduled meeting.

 Agendas are available prior to the meetings.
+If no agenda is posted for a regular meeting, the meeting has been cancelled.
 Minutes to be available not more than 5 business days after the meeting.

 View Most Recent Agendas and Minutes